Hearing aids can help people who have lost some of their hearing. Different types of hearing aids are available to suit varying needs and preferences.

 - an amplifier

 - a speaker

 The hearing aid receives the sound through the microphone, transfers it to the amplifier to increase the volume, and sends it through the ear canal using the speaker.

 There are five main types of hearing aids.
-They are differentiated based on how much of the hearing aid is contained within the ear or ear canal and how much of it is external.
+They differ depending on how much of the hearing aid sits within the ear or ear canal and how much is external.

 There are also digital and analog models, which can apply to all five types of hearing aids.

 Digital hearing aids convert sound waves into digital signals and produce an exact duplication of the sound.
 They use a computer chip to analyze the environment for speech and other sounds.